kubero-dev/kubero/README.md

 <br>
 Kubero [pronounced: Kube Hero] is a self-hosted PaaS (Platform as a Service) that allows any developer to deploy their application on Kubernetes without specialized knowledge.
 Kubero follows the principles of 12-factor apps.
-It is possible to run apps based on containers or from source code.
+It is possible to run apps based on existing containers or from source code.

 <br>
 <br>